kmwebnet/ECC608-keyout2/README.md

 # ECC608-keyout

-This gets a random 32byte key from signed HKDF master key which was created [ecc608hkdfcreate](https://github.com/kmwebnet/ECC608-hkdf-create) on Jetson Nano.
+This gets a key from master key which was stored ATECC608A slot 4 on Jetson Nano.

 # Requirements

   install "apt install build-essential".
-  prior to use this code, execute [ecc608hkdfcreate](https://github.com/kmwebnet/ECC608-hkdf-create).
+  ATECC608A slot4 key preparation.

 # Environment reference